ning-wang1/DPFedMeta/README.md

 3. activate your environment.
 -      conda activate envname

-## Prepare the data
+## Download the datasets
 We use three datasets, including Omniglot [1], CIFAR-FS [2], and Mini-ImageNet [3].
-For convenience, the link of the data are listed:
+For convenience, the link to download the data are listed:

 [omniglot dataset](https://www.omniglot.com/)

 [CIFAR-FS dataset](https://drive.google.com/file/d/1pTsCCMDj45kzFYgrnO67BWVbKs48Q3NI/view)

 [mini-ImageNet dataset](https://drive.google.com/file/d/1R6dA6QGEW-lmiNkitCwK4IkAbl4uT3y3/view)

+1. Create a folder in your project and name it as 'datasets'
+2. Download the datasets from the above links
+3. Rename each download dataset in case its default name is different from that used in the code.
+i. name the ominiglot dataset as *omniglot_dataset* ii. name the CIFAR-FS dataset as *cifar_100* iii. name the mini-ImageNet dataset as 'mini_imagenet_full_size'

 [1] Brenden M Lake et al. 2015.
 Human-level concept learning through probabilistic program induction.
 Science 350, 6266 (2015), 1332–1338